NeuPhysics/neutrino/docs/astrophysics/stars-as-neutrino-factories.rst

-More generally, positron emission and electron capture are also neutrino related nuclear reactions which is explained in table :ref:`table:Neutrino_Reactions`.
+More generally, positron emission and electron capture are also neutrino related nuclear reactions which is explained in table :ref:`table-Neutrino_Reactions`.
 In the context of astrophysics, (anti-)neutrinos also participate in nuclear reaction chains in stars, synthesis of heavy and rare elements and more.

 .. _table-Neutrino_Reactions: